AdaCore/ada_coding_standards/source/guidelines/robust_programming_practice/rpp11_always_use_the_result_of_function_calls.rst

 Note that functions will not have side-effects (due to RPP06) so it is only the returned value that is of interest here.

-"""""""
-Notes
-"""""""

-The GNAT compiler warning switch "-gnatwu" (or the more general "-gnatwa" warnings switch) will cause the compiler to detect variables assigned but not read.
-CodePeer will detect these unused variables as well.
-SPARK goes further by checking that all computations contribute all the way to subprogram outputs.

 """"""""""""""""""""""""""""""""""""""""""""""""
 Applicable vulnerability within ISO TR 24772-2
 """"""""""""""""""""""""""""""""""""""""""""""""